Using Extended Reality or XR technology is a growing trend in corporate training. Want to know why?

 Whilst XR facilitated training presents valuable opportunities in sectors that deal with high-risk or particularly complex products, machinery or processes, using immersive training can yield proven and significant benefits to any sector where active, ongoing learning and first-hand ‘learning through experience’ are required.

-Below are some of the benefits XR can have over traditional classroom or online training methods.
+Below are some of the benefits XR technology can have over traditional classroom or online training methods.

 1. Increased learning effectiveness & retention